-There have been some significant non-audit fees incurred by LLAL during 2021/22 for which a provision of £500k has been set aside but the account is yet to be agreed with the auditor.
+There have been some significant fees incurred by LLAL in respect of two of the older legacy years (2018/19 and 2019/20) for which a provision of £500k has been set aside but the account is yet to be agreed with the auditor.
+Furthermore, given the additional work on the Councils accounts for 2018/19 and 2019/20 an additional provision has been set aside totalling £250k in respect of external audit work for these periods.